le-christine/community-cares/README.md

 ### community-cares
 Community Cares aims to foster the relationship between people and government.
 Based on user's query, it delivers information about free resources in New York City.

-See it live: <a href="http://community-cares-deploy.s3-website-us-east-1.amazonaws.com/" target="_blank">Community Cares hosted on AWS</a>

 ### Technologies
 Application:
 - Java Spring Boot